Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 * Deck settings to be alligned with the media

-1. VU panel: Channel 1 UNCAL switch in the ON position (pressed in) and aligned with the source
+1. VU panel: Channel 1 UNCAL switch in the ON position (in) and aligned with the source
-1. VU panel: Channel 2 UNCAL switch in the ON position (pressed in) and aligned with the source
+1. VU panel: Channel 2 UNCAL switch in the ON position (in) and aligned with the source
 1. VU panel: Monitor section (right side of the VU panel) CH1/CH1-2/CH2 switches aligned with the source.
 1. Transport panel: SPEED switch (OFF-7 1/2-15) aligned with source.
 1. Transport panel: Press 0 to to zero-out the counter before the start of playback for each side of a reel to align with the source.